mahyarbinesh/cape-town-resurvey-cost-model/README.md

 ## Thesis

-The full master's thesis is available in the `thesis/` directory.
+A concise summary of the master's thesis, including the research objectives, data, methodology, modelling approach and main results, is available in the `thesis/` directory.

+The full master's thesis is also provided there for detailed reference.

 ## Workflow

-The project combined relational spatial processing with graph-based representation:
+The project combined large-scale geospatial data processing, relational spatial modelling and graph-based representation:

 1. **Cadastral data preparation**
    - Cleaning and validation of parcel geometries